markkachai/Citi-Bike-Case-Study/README.md

 Additionally, considering these variables enables you to analyze and understand the underlying factors driving bike-sharing demand, which is essential for optimizing resource allocation and planning.

 ---

+This multiple linear regression model allows us to predict demand for certain stations

 - Example of predictions made for one of our five chosen stations on a particular day in the future (May 1, 2019)
 ```R